Independent Study to prepare for workshop

 PCA

-• To see if samples cluster as we would expect, we might plot the expression of one gene against another
+• To understand the logic of PCA, imagine we might plot the expression of one gene against that of another

 Samples